 A Swedish prince who renounced his title to forge a new identity as a pioneering industrial and functionalist designer.

-Sigvard Bernadotte was born into the royal house of Sweden, the second son of King Gustaf VI Adolf.
-Yet, he chafed against the constraints of court life.
-After a controversial marriage cost him his place in the line of succession, he turned this into liberation, channeling his aesthetic sensibilities into a groundbreaking design career.
-Co-founding the firm Bernadotte & Bjørn in Copenhagen with Acton Bjørn, he became a leading figure in Scandinavian functionalism.
-His work was clean, practical, and democratic, aimed at improving everyday life.
-He designed everything from sleek silverware for Georg Jensen to the iconic sidelight-turn-signal for Volvo trucks, and even disposable plastic cutlery for SAS airlines.
-Prince Sigvard, later granted the title Count of Wisborg, effectively redesigned his own life, proving that creativity could be a true form of sovereignty.
+Sigvard Bernadotte, born into Sweden's royal house as the second son of King Gustaf VI Adolf, lost his place in the line of succession after a controversial marriage.
+He turned that exile into liberation, co-founding Bernadotte & Bjørn in Copenhagen with Acton Bjørn.
+He designed sleek silverware for Georg Jensen, the sidelight-turn-signal for Volvo trucks, and disposable plastic cutlery for SAS airlines.
+Granted the title Count of Wisborg, he proved that creativity could be a form of sovereignty.

 1901–1927